Boeing 777X: 2022–2024

+2025

+Flight testing resumed on January 16, 2025 following grounding in August 2024 due to cracks discovered in engine mounting hardware.
+Boeing confirmed expected first delivery, to Lufthansa, had been pushed back to 2026 from the previous 2025 estimate.

+On October 2, 2025, it was reported that the first delivery would slip again to 2027, resulting in additional charges estimated at between $2.5 billion and $4 billion.
+As a result, the initial deliveries are now expected seven years after the original date.

+On November 6 or 7, 2025 (exact date not officially disclosed), the Federal Aviation Administration (FAA) gave Boeing approval to begin Phase 3 of 5 in the Type Inspection Authorization (TIA) process for the 777X.
+Phase 3 is widely considered the most challenging, involving rigorous inspections, extensive documentation, and real-world testing under close FAA supervision.

 Design

 Wing

-The 777X has a new longer composite wing with folding wingtips.
-Due to this, the 777X is the first aircraft to have 'Wingtip Controls' inside the cockpit.
-Based on the 787 wing but with less sweep, the new wing has a higher lift-to-drag ratio, aspect ratio increased from 9:1 to 10:1, area increased from 4702 to 5562 sqft, and usable fuel capacity increased from 320863 to 350410 lb.
+The 777X has a longer composite wing with folding wingtips.
+Due to this, the 777X is the first commercial transport aircraft to have "wingtip controls" in the cockpit.
+Based on the 787 wing but with less sweep, this wing has a higher lift-to-drag ratio, aspect ratio increased from 9:1 to 10:1, area increased from 4702 to 5562 sqft, and usable fuel capacity increased from 320863 to 350410 lb.

 To stay within the size category of the current 777 with a less than 65 m wingspan, it features 3.5 m folding wingtips with the folding wingtip actuation system made by Liebherr Aerospace.
 The mechanism was demonstrated for Aviation Week at the Boeing Everett Factory in October 2016; the folding movement should be complete in 20 seconds and be locked in place at the end.
 Specific alerts and procedures are needed to handle a malfunction.

 As existing regulations do not cover the folding wingtips, the FAA issued special conditions, including proving their load-carrying limits, demonstrating their handling qualities in a crosswind when raised, alerting the crew when they are not correctly positioned while the mechanism and controls will be further inspected.
-Those ten special conditions were to be published on May 18, 2018, covering worst-case scenarios.
+Those ten special conditions were published on May 18, 2018, covering worst-case scenarios.

 Transported by sea from Subaru in Nagoya to Everett, the center wing-box is similar in size to the legacy 777 but is more reinforced and heavier, with more titanium.

 Interior

 The internal cabin width is increased from the previous 777 models' through thinner interior cabin walls and better insulation to allow 18.0 in wide seats in 10-abreast economy.
 The 777X will feature cabin design details requiring structural changes that were originally introduced on the Boeing 787 Dreamliner: larger windows, higher ceilings, more humidity and lowered cabin altitude to 6000 ft.
-Its flight deck is similar to the 787 cockpit with large displays and head-up displays, controls for the new folding wingtips, and touchscreens replacing cursor control devices.
-Windows are dimmable.
+Its flight deck is similar to the 787 cockpit with large displays and head-up displays, controls for the folding wingtips, and touchscreens replacing cursor control devices.
+Windows are dimmable but have an available option for the standard window shades.